-As at December 31, 2016, the Teekay BLT Corporation (or the Teekay Tangguh Joint Venture) was a party to operating leases (or Head Leases) whereby it is leasing its two LNG carriers (or the Tangguh LNG Carriers) to a third party company.
-The Teekay Tangguh Joint Venture is then leasing back the LNG carriers from the same third party company (or the Subleases).
-Under the terms of these leases, the third party company claims tax depreciation on the capital expenditures it incurred to lease the vessels.
-As is typical in these leasing arrangements, tax and change of law risks are assumed by the Teekay Tangguh Joint Venture.
+As at December 31, 2017, the Teekay BLT Corporation (or the Teekay Tangguh Joint Venture) was a party to operating leases (or Head Leases) whereby it is leasing its two LNG carriers (or the Tangguh LNG Carriers) to a third-party company.
+The Teekay Tangguh Joint Venture is then leasing back the LNG carriers from the same third-party company (or the Subleases).
+Under the terms of these leases, the third-party company claims tax depreciation on the capital expenditures it incurred to lease the vessels.
+As is typical in these leases are based on certain tax and change of law risks are assumed by the Teekay Tangguh Joint Venture.
 Lease payments under the Subleases are based on certain tax and financial assumptions at the commencement of the leases.
 If an assumption proves to be incorrect, the lease payments are increased or decreased under the Sublease to maintain the agreed after-tax margin.
-The Teekay Tangguh Joint Venture's carrying amounts of this tax indemnification guarantee as at December 31, 2016 and 2015 were \$7.5 million and \$8.0 million, respectively, and are included as part of other long-term liabilities in the consolidated balance sheets of the Partnership.
+The Teekay Tangguh Joint Venture's carrying amounts of this estimated tax indemnification guarantee as at December 31, 2017 and 2016 were \$7.1 million and \$7.5 million, respectively, and are included as part of other long-term liabilities in the consolidated balance sheets of the Partnership.
 The tax indemnification is for the duration of the lease contract with the third party plus the years it would take for the lease payments to be statute barred, and ends in 2033.
-Although there is no maximum potential amount of future payments, the Teekay Tangguh Joint Venture may terminate the lease arrangements on a voluntary basis at any time.
-If the lease arrangements terminate, the Teekay Tangguh Joint Venture will be required to make termination payments to the third party company sufficient to repay the third party company's investment in the vessels and to compensate it for the tax effect of the terminations, including recapture of any tax depreciation.
+Although there is no maximum potential amount of future payments, the Teekay Tangguh Joint Venture will be required to make termination payments to the third-party company sufficient to repay the third-party company's investment in the vessels and to compensate it for the tax effect of the terminations, including recapture of any tax depreciation.
 The Head Leases and the Subleases have 20-year terms and are classified as operating leases.
-The Head Leases and the Subleases for the two Tangguh LNG Carriers commenced in November 2008 a
+The Head Leases and the Subleases for the two Tangguh LNG Carriers commenced in November 2008 and March 2009.

-As at December 31, 2016, the total estimated future minimum rental payments to be received and paid under the lease contracts are as follows:
+As at December 31, 2017, the total estimated future minimum rental payments to be received and paid by the Teekay Tangguh Joint Venture related to the lease contracts are as follows: